EXPESRaza/agentic-ai-knowledge-base/articles/from-prompting-to-langgraph.md

 ---

-## 🧬 Example 3 — From Deterministic to Agentic F
+## 🧬 Example 3 — From Deterministic to Agentic Flow

 Let’s take it a step further:
 The model now **decides dynamically** how to respond and stores **conversation memory**.